FuckingNode/FuckingNode/README.md

 ---

-We hope those motherf\*ckers don't annoy you again.
-If you find any issue with the CLI, open an issue, or make a PR (which would be awesome :smile:).
+We hope your motherf\*cking projects don't give you that much headache.

+If you find any issue with the CLI, raise an issue (or make a PR which would be awesome :smile:).

-Cya!
+Download F\*ckingNode now and go write some F\*ckingCool code.